Roboy/dcmotorcaninterface/README.md

 ### Description ###
-The muscleDriverCANInterface is a command line interface for low-level communication with the dc motors via CAN.
+The dcmotorCANInterface is a command line interface for low-level communication with the dc motors via CAN.
 It works through driver library canlib.

 ### Dependencies ###